Enaouram/Projet_Infornum-LLM-Finetuning/README.md

 ## Overview

-This repository contains code and resources for fine-tuning a Lightweight Language Model (LLM) for specific use cases.
+This repository contains code and resources for fine-tuning a Lightweight Language Model (LLM) for specific use cases for OnePoint.
 The primary objectives of this project are:

 ### 1. Fine-tuning of an LLM on a specific dataset:
 Exploring various techniques for fine-tuning lightweight language models on a custom dataset and evaluating their performance.